Gabriel2409/obsidian_notes/Tree traversal.md

 2 stack solution:

-- Create two stacks to track nodes and if they were already visited, initialised with root and False
+- Create two stacks to track nodes and if they were already visited
+- Initialise with root and False
 - Each time you pop the stacks, check if the node was visited.
   - If yes, it means you already went right and you can safely add the current value.
   - If no, put back the element in the stack and add True to the visited stack.
 Then add right and left children to stack with visited set to False

 ```python
 def dfs(root:TreeNode):